Official Rules and Regulations

 d) Anglers are individuals that have not met the conditions of other member classes and who have paid required dues.

-4. Member Dues:
+4. Member dues:

 a) Annual dues for Registered members: $30.00